Rocketmakers/armstrong-edge/docs/scss.md

 ## Existing themes

 - **basic.scss** — the bare minimum functional SCSS to override some default browser styling and to lay out components - should be imported before other themes
-- **prototyping.scss** — a more advanced stylesheet with decent looking styling, allowing a project to get off the ground a lot more quickly, used in Storybook
+- **prototyping.scss** — a more advanced stylesheet with decent looking styling, allowing a project to get off the ground a lot more quickly, used in Storybook.
+This theme is designed to be used on top of `basic.scss`
+- **animated.scss** — adds animations across many components, must be used alongside an import of `animations.scss`.
+This theme is designed to be used on top of any other theme.

 # For Armstrong developers